Thomas Mitchell (actor): Career

 From the 1950s and into the early 1960s, Mitchell worked primarily in television, appearing in a variety of roles in some of the most well-regarded early series of the era, including Playhouse 90, Dick Powell's Zane Grey Theater (in a pilot episode that became the CBS series Johnny Ringo), and Hallmark Hall of Fame productions.
-In 1954, he starred in the television version of the radio program, Mayor of the Town.
 In 1955, he played Kris Kringle in The 20th Century-Fox Hour version of The Miracle on 34th Street opposite Teresa Wright and MacDonald Carey.

-In 1957 he hosted The O. Henry Playhouse.
-In 1959, he starred in thirty-nine episodes of the syndicated television series, Glencannon, which had aired two years earlier in the United Kingdom.
+Thomas Mitchell starred in three syndicated television series, each running 39 episodes, for producers Jack J. Gross and Philip N. Krasne.
+In 1954-55 there was the television adaptation of the radio program Mayor of the Town.
+In The O. Henry Playhouse (1956-57), Mitchell portrayed the author O. Henry, with the writer telling his slice-of-life stories.
+Mitchell was so successful in his portrayal that he was asked to visit high school English classes.
+His first appearance in Baton Rouge, Louisiana was so inspiring to the students that producers Gross and Krasne sent Mitchell on a nationwide tour of high schools.
+In 1959 Mitchell starred in Glencannon, filmed in England by Gross-Krasne and starring Mitchell as a ship's engineer.

-Mitchell's last role was on the stage, portraying Columbo, a detective character previously played by Bert Freed on an episode of The Chevy Mystery Show and later made famous on NBC and ABC television by Peter Falk.
+Mitchell's last screen role was as a larcenous but genteel Damon Runyon character in Frank Capra's Pocketful of Miracles (1961).
+Mitchell's last stage role was Columbo, a detective character previously played by Bert Freed on an episode of The Chevy Mystery Show and later made famous on NBC and ABC television by Peter Falk.

 Death

-Mitchell died at age 70 from peritoneal mesothelioma in Beverly Hills, California.
+Mitchell died on December 17, 1962, at age 70 from peritoneal mesothelioma in Beverly Hills, California.
 He was cremated at the Chapel of the Pines Crematory and, at his request, his ashes were placed in private vaultage.
-As a part of a 2023 cataloging project of the cremains in the vaults, Mitchell's family confirmed his wishes that his ashes remain in vaultage and not be made publicly accessible.
-The paper was misplaced on the urn.